 The NIH-funded National Rehabilitation Research Resource to Enhance Clinical Trials (REACT), based at the University of Alabama at Birmingham (UAB), invites letters of intent for pilot studies that address novel scientific questions related to medical rehabilitation that will lead to more definitive clinical trials.

 This funding mechanism involves a two‐phase application process (see Key Dates for details).

 Applicants are requested to submit the following documents as a single PDF file to the REACT Center website no later than December 13, 2017 at 5:00 p.m.
 CT.

 Letters of Intent selected to submit a full application will be expected to submit a 6‐page proposal, budget, and budget justification.
 We will provide a proposal template that will include a cover page.

 This program supports full-time faculty investigators in biomedical, behavioral, clinical and social sciences at academic institutions in the United States who are eligible to receive NIH funding.
 We encourage applications from interdisciplinary research teams, underrepresented minority applicants and faculty at all ranks.
-Read about prior awardees.
+Read about our 2018 and prior years awardees.